-Save, with respect to Book Entry Instruments only, for the form (representação formal) and transfer of the Instruments, creation of security over the Instruments and the Interbolsa procedures for the exercise of rights under the Book Entry Instruments, which are governed by, and shall be construed in accordance with Portuguese law, the conditions of the Instruments are based on English law in effect as at the date of this Base Prospectus.
+Save, with respect to Book Entry Instruments only, for the form (representação formal) and transfer of the Instruments, creation of security over the Instruments and the Interbolsa procedures for the exercise of rights under the Book Entry Instruments and in the case of Subordinated Instruments only, Condition 3 (Status of the Subordinated Instruments), which are governed by, and shall be construed in accordance with Portuguese law, the Conditions of the Instruments are based on English law in effect as at the date of this Base Prospectus.
 No assurance can be given as to the impact of any possible judicial decision or change to English law or, as the case may be, Portuguese law or administrative practice after the date of this Base Prospectus and any such change could materially impact the value of any Instruments affected by it.